aparo/pyes/docs/guide/reference/api/search/facets/date-histogram-facet.rst

 Time Zone
 =========

 By default, times are stored as UTC milliseconds since the epoch.
 Thus, all computation and "bucketing" / "rounding" is done on UTC.
-It is possible to provide a **zone** value, which will cause all computations to take the relevant zone into account.
+It is possible to provide a **time_zone** value, which will cause all computations to take the relevant zone into account.
 The time returned for each bucket/entry is milliseconds since the epoch of the provided time zone.

-The zone value accepts either a numeric value for the hours offset, for example: **`zone" : -2**.
-It also accepts a format of hours and minutes, like **"zone" : "-02:30"**.
+The zone value accepts either a numeric value for the hours offset, for example: **`time_zone" : -2**.
+It also accepts a format of hours and minutes, like **"time_zone" : "-02:30"**.
 Another option is to provide a time zone accepted as one of the values listed "here <http://joda-time.sourceforge.net/timezones.html>`_.

 Value Field
 ===========